solderneer/solderneer/blog/content/posts/top-bottom-up-down.md

 4. Iterate and test and build [Uniswap: raise venture funds to pay contributors]
 5. Release the protocol

 But recall, the two of the core ideals of web 3 are decentralization and ownership.
-But herein lies the problem, Uniswap likely wouldn't have been able to build Uniswap so quickly if it was decentralized, at least not as rapidly.
+But herein lies the problem, Uniswap likely wouldn't have been able to build Uniswap so quickly if it was decentralized.
 Firstly, it is hard to achieve consensus on a vision amidst a large group of people.
 Even if that's possible, it is even harder to agree on a single approach to achieve that vision.
 Lastly, in large groups, no individual feels full ownership and responsibility, and coaxing this group to build and iterate requires a lot more effort than in a small LEAN team with more at stake.

 In essence, smaller teams move faster, iterate quicker and converge on a solution even if the solution is a local minima which isn't the most optimal.
 Convincing large communities to achieve this directionality is quite impossible.
 A comparison can be drawn to a gradient descent operation.
 When a small team can quickly agree on the shape of the design space, they can quickly find a local minima to move towards.
 But in a large team, the landscape of the design space is fuzzy and not globally agreed upon, leading to a lot more difficulties in deciding which way to move.